Does Medicare Cover Vision Care?

-- Routine screenings and preventive treatments for diabetes
+- Yearly screenings and preventive treatments for those with diabetes

 - Treatment of infection or injury to the eye

-- Specialized lenses prescribed by your doctor to help you see better, if you have had cataract surgery
+- Specialized lenses prescribed by your doctor to help your vision if you’ve had cataract surgery

 - One pair of glasses or contact lenses after you have had a cataract procedure involving an intraocular lens

 Medicare will cover 80% of the costs if you qualify for coverage in these cases (as long as you have paid your yearly Part B deductible), and you will be responsible for paying the remaining 20% out-of-pocket.
 You will also be responsible for paying a copayment if these procedures are performed in an outpatient facility.

 What Eye Care Is Not Covered?

 Medicare rarely covers routine vision care such as:

 - Eye exams for updating eyeglasses or contact lens prescriptions

 - Glasses or contact lenses